dplesca/go-omxremote/README.md

 ### Example systemd unit file

 A minimal systemd unit file.
-It just make go-omxremote a service so you can control it between sessions and/or don't need a tmux/screen to keep it open.
+It makes `go-omxremote` a service so you can control it between sessions and/or don't need a tmux/screen to keep it open.

 ```
 [Unit]